-Child Advocacy Center Fund 679: State and local funding for the operation of a child advocacy center to provide abuse prevention education, compassionate support to abused children and coordination of the investigation and prosecution of abuse cases.
+Child Advocacy Center Fund 679: Federal, state and local grant funding for the operation of a child advocacy center to provide abuse prevention education, compassionate support to abused children and coordination of the investigation and prosecution of abuse cases.
+Use is restricted by the grant agreements.

 Child Support Services Fund 617: Fee for the Circuit Clerk to administer the collection and distribution of child support payments.
+Use is restricted by state statute [705 ILCS 105/27.2a(bb)(4)].